danhorner/observer/README.md

 v3: 6
 ```

+Read on to see how to implement a custom `Algorithm`: a transformation from inputs to outputs that is executed asynchronously as inputs change

 ### Basic Objects ###

 `Observable` exposes the special property `value`, which is implemented by get() and set().
 It also implements observe()